Sarah Harington: Lady Hastings

 She was a lady-in-waiting to Elizabeth, and has been portrayed as "mercenary" in selling her influence.

 On 23 February 1600 the envoy Louis Verreycken from the Spanish Netherlands had an audience with Queen Elizabeth.
 The great ladies of the court, dressed in white "excellently brave", including Lady Hastings, with her sisters Mabel, Lady Noel, and Theodosia, Lady Dudley (or her mother-in-law Mary, Lady Dudley), waited in the presence chamber.

 In 1600 Sir William Cornwallis younger published his Essayes with a dedicatory letter by Henry Olney to three of the Harington sisters; "Lady Sara Hastings, the Lady Theodosia Dudley, the Lady Mary Wingfield", and their friend and cousin Lady Mary Dyer (d.
 1601), the wife of Sir Richard Dyer of Great Staughton.

 In 1603 Lady Hastings travelled to Scotland in the hope of finding favour with Anne of Denmark the wife of James VI and I. Her party met the queen before an official group sent to welcome the queen at Berwick-upon-Tweed.
 Hastings's party consisted of members of the Harington family, including Anne, Lady Harington and her daughter Lucy Russell, Countess of Bedford, her niece Theodosia Noel, Lady Cecil, with Elizabeth Cecil, Lady Hatton.
 It has been suggested that the "Lady Hastings" in the party was Dorothy Hastings, Sarah Harington's sister-in-law.

 Robert Cawdrey dedicated his dictionary, the Table Alphabeticall to five daughters of Lucy Sidney, Lady Harington; Sarah, Lady Hastings, Theodosia, Lady Dudley, Elizabeth, Lady Montagu, Frances, Lady Leigh, and Mary, Lady Wingfield.

 George Kingsmill

 Her second husband was Sir George Kingsmill of Hampshire, a Justice of the Common Pleas, (d.
 1606).
 He left Sarah a rich widow and also provided an income for one of her daughters by Lord Hastings "who was his playfellow".

-Her third husband was Edward 11th Baron Zouche (1556–1625).
+Her third husband was Edward la Zouche, 11th Baron Zouche (1556–1625).
 Lord Zouche's estranged wife Eleanor died in 1611.
 He first considered marrying Elizabeth Dent widow of Sir Francis Vere, who subsequently married Patrick Murray, 3rd Earl of Tullibardine.